5 Examples That Show How to Write Headlines Readers Can't Ignore

 4. “The Beautiful Habit I’ve Picked Up Lately”

-This headline needs more specificity.
+This headline is too vague.
 A habit for what?
 Health?
 Business?
 A habit to achieve what?
 What makes it beautiful?
 This was a post about starting meaningful conversations.

 My version: “This Simple Habit Has Taught Me More About Human Connection (Than Any Self-Help Book)”